schulterklopfer/howto_dockerise_a_lapp/README.md

 Now we have everything we need to configure and run our bitcoin stack containing your lightning app.

-## 4. Run your lightning app stack
+### 4. Run your lightning app stack (you might want to skip this, when using alternative 2 described later)

-To tell docker what containers we want to run from which image, we will need to write a configuration file containing all the information to run a container.
+To tell docker what containers we want to run from which image, we will need to write a configuration file containing all the information to run the containers.
 This information includes for example services we want to start, volumes to mount into the docker container, ports to make accessible to the host and such.

 Typically those files are in `yaml` format.